 As you can see from the frequently-asked questions about our graduate programs, there is no set formula for successful results in the admissions process to the department.
 The faculty consider prior academic achievement (as witnessed by previous studies and by the writing sample), past experience in the general field of classics and in the study of foreign languages, GRE scores, letters of recommendation, seriousness of purpose, and potential for future success when evaluating applications.
 Some of our current students have followed comparatively traditional academic paths to and through CUA; others have come to us from the professional world to start a second career.
 If you are interested in what we have to offer, we are interested in learning more about your potential.

-Graduate students in the Department of Greek and Latin at both the MA and the PhD levels are eligible for a variety of types of financial support that basically fall into four categories: merit-based aid awarded by the university, need-based aid acquired through the university, wholly external scholarships and fellowships, and departmental support.
+Graduate students in the Department of Greek and Latin at both the MA and the PhD levels are eligible for a variety of types of financial support that fall into four categories: merit-based aid awarded by the university ( = tuition waivers), departmental support ( = stipends awarded as fellowship or paid in return for teaching), need-based aid acquired by virtue of enrollment in the university ( = loans or federal work-study), and wholly external scholarships and fellowships.

 Financial aid of all types for graduate study requires advance planning and early application.
 At CUA, you must apply before February 1 for fall entrance in order to receive full consideration for financial aid.

-Student candidates are nominated for university-wide competitions for merit scholarships by their respective individual departments and programs.
+Student candidates are nominated for university-wide competitions for merit scholarships ( = tuition waivers) by their respective individual departments and programs.
 In order to be considered for university merit-based aid, you must have GRE scores available by February 1 for fall admission.

 External scholarships and fellowships

-External scholarships and fellowships are a common way for many US graduate students to fund part or even all of their educations.
+External scholarships and fellowships are an extremely helpful way for many US graduate students to fund part or even all of their educations.
 CUA maintains a sample list of such opportunities; the Department of Greek and Latin also maintains its own opportunities page.